GitbookIO/styleguide/docs/navigation.md

 # Page head

-`.pagehead` can be used to display a horrizontal navigation bar:
+`.pagehead` can be used to display a horrizontal navigation bar before main content.

+The bar can contains some heading content, a menu or a search form.

 {% example html %}
 <div class="pagehead">